golemhq/golem/docs/source/settings.md

 - *default_browser*

-Define the driver to use unless overriden by the -d/--driver flag.
+Define the driver to use unless overriden by the -b/--browsers flag.
 Default is 'chrome'.
-Valid options are: firefox, chrome, chrome-remote, firefox-remote, chrome-headless, chrome-remote-headless.
+Valid options are:

+1. chrome
+2. chrome-remote
+3. chrome-headless
+4. chrome-remote-headless
+5. firefox
+6. firefox-remote
+7. ie
+8. ie-remote
+9. safari
+10. safari-remote
+11. opera
+12. opera-remote
+13. Any browser defined in remote_browsers

 - *chromedriver_path*

+Path to the Chrome driver executable.

+- *edgedriver_path*

-Path to the chrome driver executable.
-By default it points to the *drivers* folder inside the test directory.
+Path to the Edge driver executable.

 - *geckodriver_path*

+Path to the Gecko driver executable.

+- *operadriver_path*

+Path to the Opera driver executable.

+- *safaridriver_path*

-Path to the gecko driver executable.
-By default it points to the *drivers* folder inside the test directory.
+Path to the Safari driver executable.

 - *remote_url*

-the URL to use when connecting to a remote webdriver, for example, when using selenium grid.
+The URL to use when connecting to a remote webdriver, for example, when using selenium grid.
 Default is 'http://localhost:4444/wd/hub'

 - *remote_browsers*